Campfire Safety

 - Place stuffed egg cartons on a surface that wax will not affect, as it may seep through the egg container.

-- Pour wax into each cup, but do not fill to the top.
-Let cool before moving.
+- Pour the wax into each cup, but do not fill to the top.
+Let it cool before moving.

-- To use, tear off one or two cups from the egg carton and light with match or lighter.
+- To use, tear off one or two cups from the egg carton and light it with a match or lighter.

 Don’t burn dangerous things!